jlento/linux-2/StudyGroupDec2020.md

 independently, to find the answers to the questions in the lecture material and in the exercises.
 This reflects more accurately the situation in which the skills are needed in practice.
-After students have proposed different answers and solutions, we discuss their merits and shortcomings together.
+After students have proposed different answers and solutions, we discuss their merits together.

 Having access to a Linux terminal is mandatory for solving the exercises, and very useful for answerng the more general questions, too.